Submitted by tulane-soa on Sun, 07/18/2021 - 17:06

 Favrot IV Professor of Architecture

-Carol McMichael Reese is an art historian who teaches in the schools of Architecture and Liberal Arts at Tulane University, New Orleans.
-She has also taught at the University of California in San Diego, UCLA, the Southern California Institute of Architecture, and the University of Maryland in College Park.
-At Tulane she offers courses on architectural and urban history and theory, focusing particularly on the Americas.
+Carol McMichael Reese is an art, architecture, and urban historian who teaches history, theory, urbanism, and research methods.
+She has also taught at UCLA, the University of California in San Diego, the Southern California Institute of Architecture, and the University of Maryland in College Park.
 Dr. Reese currently serves on the faculty for the interdisciplinary City, Culture, and Community (CCC) Ph.D. program, preparing students for advanced degrees in three tracks: CCC Sociology, CCC Social Work, and CCC Urban Studies.

 Professor Reese is a co-author of Object, Image, Inquiry, a study of the working methods of art historians published by the Getty Information Institute; the author of Paul Cret at Texas, an award-winning study of university planning and architectural representation in the early 20th century, and The Architect’s Sketchbook, a study of imaging techniques in contemporary architectural practice.